-Methods are needed to accelerate the creation of bespoke feedstocks and tailored materials with designed functionalities.
-Advances in computational material development and kinetic control to access metastable states are needed to produce tailored functional materials.
+National security missions require materials that are in many cases not commercially available.
+Through tailored synthesis the aim is to produce these functional materials with controlled morphology, phase, composition, and interfaces.
+Advances in computational material synthesis are needed to understand the chemical reactions that control material creation with desired functionality.
+New methods are needed to accelerate the creation of bespoke feedstocks and tailored materials with designed functionalities.
 Synthesis and processing methodologies to maximize production yield of these custom materials and feedstocks must be seamlessly integrated with in-situ characterization tools.
-The science of scale-up, taking bench-scale quantities of exquisite feedstocks to scales for use in fabricating components (typically >kilograms), is also a focus.
-Material design and manufacturing Whether thin films, nanoparticles, or complex 3D nano- to microarchitectures, the next generation of materials will require computational tools that optimize geometry and composition over multiple length scales.
+The science of scale-up, taking bench-scale quantities of exquisite feedstocks to scales for use in fabricating components (typically greater than kilograms), is also a focus.

+Material design and manufacturing

+Whether thin films, nanoparticles, or complex 3D nano- to microarchitectures, the next generation of materials will require computational tools that optimize geometry and composition over multiple length scales.
+New computational methods, such as topology optimization, may be used to drive to nonintuitive material architectures and designs.
 Additionally, new material feedstocks and the manufacturing methods to assemble them are needed to realize structures with the desired properties and performance.
 The integration of computationally driven design, novel materials, and state-of-the-art manufacturing methods will enable LLNL researchers to produce components with previously unobtainable combinations of properties.

-• Advanced and in-situ characterization
+Advanced and in-situ characterization

 The accelerated development and optimization of new materials requires continued access to and development of state-of-the-art materials characterization equipment and expertise.
-Increasingly, new functional materials and interfaces present unique characterization challenges that span atomic to macroscopic length scales and multiple time scales.
-To understand, develop, and exploit these materials, new capabilities are needed for 3D imaging, spectroscopy, and scattering with unprecedented sensitivity.
-In-situ and in-operando techniques are also required to probe materials and interface properties and performance under ambient and extreme conditions that arise during fabrication, processing, and/or operation.
-These emerging techniques can often leverage existing dedicated facilities.
+This will apply to "build time" diagnostics, as well as the ability to rapidly and accurately characterize "as built" components with respect to their dimensions, key features, and material constituency.
+This would include new capabilities for 3D imaging, spectroscopy, and scattering, where each would have unprecedented sensitivity that span atomic to macroscopic length scales and multiple time scales.
 Developments in materials characterization are further enhanced by complementary consideration of rapid data analysis and modeling tools.
-Additionally, in-situ diagnostics will play a pivotal role in advancing the state of the art in manufacturing and the associated qualification of processes, materials, and components.
+In-situ and operando techniques are also required to probe materials properties and performance under ambient and extreme conditions that arise during fabrication, processing, and/or operation.
+Additionally, in-situ diagnostics play a pivotal role in advancing the state of the art in manufacturing and the associated qualification of processes, materials, and components.

-• Process-aware performance modeling To achieve rapid development-to-qualification of components, advances are needed in validated predictive material-, component-, and systemlevel models over a broad range of materials sets and spanning atomistic scales to continuum levels.
+Process-aware performance modeling

+To achieve rapid development-to-qualification of components, advances are needed in validated predictive material-, component-, and systemlevel models over a broad range of materials sets and spanning atomistic scales to continuum levels.
 These advances will require both high-fidelity and reduced-order process models to decrease the time from concept to application.
 A combination of firstprinciples simulation, data informatics, and machine learning are needed to make service-life predictions under varying and sometimes uncertain use cases.
+In general, predictive modelling needs to evolve from describing ideal systems to describing real systems.